-We took the step, but when is the right time to for a brand makeover?
+We took the step, but how do you know when is the right time to for a rebrand?

 As you may have seen on social media, via our website or otherwise, Colourworks has just rebranded!
 We are extremely happy with the way everything has turned out and we’re excited to embark on the new journey.
 But rebranding our business wasn’t a decision made on a whim.
 It was a very intense process based on our strategy, purpose, our history and the direction in which we felt the business needed to go.